wogrin/LEGO/README.md

 # Software Architecture
 The LEGO code runs entirely in GAMS (using MIQCP solvers such as CPLEX or Gurobi).
 Data and results are read from / exported to Excel via gdx as indicated in the figure below:
 ![LEGO's architecture.](Figures/LEGO_SoftwareArchitecture.png)

+# Input Data
-A more detailed description of LEGO's input data can be found below:
+LEGO input data is organized by sector: electricity (green) and hydrogen (blue).
+A more detailed description of LEGO's input data organized in Excel Sheets can be found below:
 ![LEGO's architecture.](Figures/LEGO_InputSheets.png)

 # Case Studies